 Dr. Guy Bunker: Absolutely.
 There are subtle differences to the cases – however both had authorized access to the information.
 In the Snowden case, it shows the effect of the extended enterprise – where external contractors in this case (but it could have been suppliers, consultants or even the customer) have legitimate access to information, but they then decide to use it for their own nefarious purposes.

 We are therefore seeing a change in attitudes from ‘need to know’ to ‘really, really need to know’.
 This is not only limited to file sharing and collaboration applications where access control lists are enforced, but also to internal email.
 While email which goes across the boundary of an organization is frequently inspected with Data Loss Prevention solutions, internal email isn’t and this source of risk now needs to be addressed.

-Rake Narang: What will be the buzz word for 2014?
+Info Security PG: What will be the buzz word for 2014?